Saffron in Africa

 In 2021, the first full-grown saffron season began in South Africa, and in disbelief, the result exceeded expectations, and most farmers produced a good crop.

-In Culture and Cuisine of Africa
+Saffron in Culture and Cuisine of Africa

 The people of South Africa, and the continent of Africa in general, welcomed the emerging phenomenon of saffron with open arms.
 They offer it as a valuable gift to their loved ones.
 In some areas, saffron is given as a precious commodity at weddings, and it is considered auspicious and a sign of good fortune.